microsoft/CNTK/Documentation/Documents/Configuration Files.md

 The ability to describe a network architecture in NDL (Network Description Language) is one of the major features of CNTK.
 However, it is not immediately obvious to the developer looking at the code how it all works.
 This is meant to shed a little light on the inner workings of NDL processing in CNTK.

 NDL is based on the same configuration parser that is used for config files and MEL (Model Editing Language).
 While this is convenient to share code, it also makes things a little less clear when viewing the code.
 The configuration file classes, MEL class, and NDL classes all inherit from ConfigParser, which provides the basic parsing, bracket matching, and other common features (quote handling, etc.).
 The parsing engine implemented in ConfigParser calls back to a virtual method called ParseValue() when it has a token that needs to be interpreted.
-So ParseValue() in the NDLScript class is the main location where interpretation of tokens takes place.
+So ParseValue() in the NDLScript class is the main location where the interpretation of tokens takes place.

 NDL supports Macros, which makes things much more convenient, but a bit messier for the developer to deal with.
 All the macros are parsed and stored in a Global script so they can be accessed by any NDL script.
 It also means that you don’t want to load or define a set of macros more than once, or you will get “function already exists” errors.